JulianSchubel/data_structures/c/trees/README.md

-Trees are all subsets of directed acyclic graphs
+Tree: a subset of directed acyclic graphs